-We do not need to know whether the measurements are for Overlap or Recess in order to make the appropriate manufacturing adjustments to ensure a perfect fit - you just need to advise us which type of attachments are needed.
+We do not need to know whether the measurements are for Overlap or Recess in order to make the appropriate manufacturing adjustments to ensure a perfect fit - you just need to advise us which type of fixations are needed.

 The minimum width is 30cm and the maximum width is 597cm

 The minimum drop is 30cm and the maximum drop is 597cm

 In addition to the above details you will also need to decide which type of control you would like for your blind, either a Chain and Ball mechanism with a cord, which controls the angle that the vanes are set and a continuous line which controls the opening or closing of the stack, Rod Control mechanism which allows manual transfer of the stack to the left or right and, by twisting the rod, the angle that the vanes are set or choose the motorised opotion.